 Why do we lose motivation?
 When we want to reach that one goal above all else, why do we then run out of steam?

 Life is full of intricacies, and we tend to get bogged down with other priorities, anxieties, and distractions.
-Diabetes comes with its own set of intricacies – and its own set of goals for motivation and diabetes self-management.
+Diabetes comes with its own set of intricacies and diabetes challenges – along with its own set of goals for motivation and diabetes self-management.
 The key is how you manage life’s intricacies and use them to your advantage in order to stay motivated.

 Intrinsic and Extrinsic Motivation